evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric_Performance/_index.md

 ### Sound system

-One type of sound system is available for the MG Marvel R Electric Performance.
+The MG Marvel R Electric Performance comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 The model has 4 USB-A connections as standard.